saxenavansh1236-web/phishing-project/phising URl Detection project/README.md

 - Redirect-chain tracing is capped at 8 hops and detects redirect loops to prevent a malicious link from hanging a scan
 - Webhook alerting is best-effort: a broken or unreachable webhook will never cause a scan to fail
 - The favicon similarity check only flags a **visual clone** when a close match to a known brand is found on a domain that ISN'T that brand's own — it never penalizes a site simply for having no matching favicon in the database
+- Structural features (hyphen count, dot count) are evaluated **domain-only**, not on the full URL string — see "Feature Extraction Details" above.
+This was a fixed false-positive bug (Google Meet links, and any legitimate URL with a hyphenated/dotted path or query string, were previously miscategorized as suspicious)

+---

+## 🐞 Known Issues / Fix Log

+- **Fixed:** `extract_features()` previously counted hyphens and dots across the entire raw URL (including path and query string), causing legitimate links with hyphenated paths — such as Google Meet room codes (`meet.google.com/tbj-dudh-fex`) — to be flagged as high-risk phishing based on a single misfiring signal.
+Structural checks are now scoped to the parsed domain (`urlparse(url).netloc`) only.
+- **Fixed:** The HTTPS check previously searched for the substring `"https"` anywhere in the URL rather than reading the actual scheme, which could misclassify a plain `http://` URL containing the word "https" in its path.
+It now reads `urlparse(url).scheme` directly.
+- **Note:** `phishing_model.pkl` must be retrained (`python model.py`) any time `utils/feature.py` changes, since the model's learned weights are tied to the exact feature definitions used at training time.

 ---